Natemen96/ECEMasterProject/README.md

 ## Logic

 Each nodes was designed to be based on a house dataset.
 Some houses that are solar powered will need less power from EVs compared to non-solar powered homes.
-The cost of house node can be derive from the housing data.
+The cost of house node can be derived from the housing data.

 Percentage of blackout based on texas blackout data, as well as change per day.